 Health Technology Centre Report

-The Health Technology Centre (HTC) report summarises the health and social care research, innovation and improvement landscape across Cardiff and the Vale of Glamorgan.
-It provides an evidence base for future priorities and contains a wealth of information about assets in the region which can be utilised in a drive for innovation.
+The Hub commissioned the Health Technology Centre Wales to summarise the health and social care research, innovation and improvement (RII) landscape across Cardiff and the Vale of Glamorgan.
+The report provides an evidence base for future priorities and contains a wealth of information on assets in the region which can be utilised in the drive for innovation.

 The RIC Hub works to support the RPB’s Starting Well, Living Well and Ageing Well partnerships’ work programmes.